futureversecom/sdk-unity-futurepass/README.md

 # Unity FuturePass SDK

+**A FuturePass authentication plugin for Unity, by [Futureverse](https://www.futureverse.com)**

 The **Futurepass SDK** is an Unity Engine plugin for authenticating users and managing access tokens with **Futurepass**—Futureverse’s identity and authentication system.
-It provides a seamless interface for custodia user login, token handling, and environment switching.
+It provides a seamless interface for custodial user login, token handling, and environment switching.

+> For more on FuturePass and the broader Futureverse developer ecosystem, visit the [Futureverse Documentation Hub](https://docs.futureverse.com).

 ## ✨ Features